The Football Factory (novel)

-The Football Factory is the controversial debut novel by English author John King, and is based around the adventures of a group of working-class Londoners who follow Chelsea home and away, fighting their rivals on the streets of England's cities.
+The Football Factory is the controversial debut novel by English author John King, based around the adventures of a group of working-class Londoners who follow Chelsea home and away, fighting their rivals on the streets of England's cities.

 The principal character/narrator is Tommy Johnson, whose internal monologues allow the reader an inside view of football hooliganism and the adrenaline highs involved.
-Major battles take place with Chelsea's traditional enemies, among them Tottenham and Millwall, and the book's authenticity has often been commented upon.
+Major battles take place with Chelsea's traditional enemies, among them Tottenham and Millwall.
 The language used is hard-hitting but imaginative, as Tommy's frustration and outspoken views on life in modern-day Britain delve into a range of subjects, including class, patriotism, prejudice, poverty, and the political system.

 Equally as important to the novel's structure is the presence of pensioner Bill Farrell, a former soldier who fought in the Second World War and was decorated for his bravery.
 After the war, he married a concentration camp survivor and is trying to cope with her recent death.
 He is seen as a hero by subsequent generations, among them Tommy and various older members of the Chelsea firm, hardcore hooligans such as Dave Harris and Billy Bright.
-Bill Farrell is a calmer voice, but while his more measured reflections present an alternative approach to that of the younger men, he shares their frustrations and feelings of powerlessness.
+Farrell is a calmer voice, but while his more measured reflections present an alternative approach to that of the younger men, he shares their frustrations and feelings of powerlessness.
 Vignettes from a range of minor characters are also included, among them the story of Vince Matthews, a former hooligan who has broken out of the circle of violence to travel the world.